AVAILABILITY & PRICING

 For a home run, use a meat thermometer.
 It is the final word on whether the turkey is ready or not.
 Insert the probe where the meat is the thickest, the breast or the thigh, and don’t let it touch bone.
 Keep it in place during the whole cooking process.

-When the probe reads 165°/breast or 175° thigh, take out the bird.
+When the probe reads 165°/breast or 175°/thigh, take out the bird.
 It doesn’t matter if the bird is stuffed or not because the meat needs to cross that line.
 Let the turkey rest on the counter for about 30 minutes to let the flavor really develop.
 The internal temperature will continue to rise another 10°F; but, more importantly, the bird will re-absorbed the roasted/seasoned juices and the flavor will bloom inside the meat.
 For the big birds, the heat loss is slower and so is the re-absorption, so the wait is closer to 45 to 60 minutes before you carve.

 The Role of Convection Heating

 If you have convection heating, our birds will cook about 20% faster, but at the cost of drying out the breast.
 If you like to baste your bird, this isn’t a problem.
 You can coat the skin with butter or oil to retain some of that moisture.
-However, you tend to crank out dry meats, you don’t want the convection option turned on.
+However, if you tend to crank out dry meats, you don’t want the convection option turned on.
 Better to keep that moistness inside the bird and slow-cook it into tender tastiness.

 If you make soup afterwards, you will discover another great aspect of our pasture-raised turkey: high-protein, gelatin-rich stock.
 Soups and stews become extra silky and more nutritious with our bones as a stock base.

 We roast our leftover bones for about 30 minutes at 350°, then simmer them in a slow cooker for the day.
 Once the bones are sieved out and the broth cools, it congeals because it is so high in gelatin.
-Store in the fridge until needed.
+Store in the fridge or freezer until needed.